-A "Sludeh-Learner" is a person who is receiving regular instructions in an accredited school and who is employed on a part-time basis in a bona fide training program.
+A "ShidentJ A "Student-Learner" is a person who is receiving regular instructions in an accredited school and who regular instructions in an accessive school and who is employed on a part-time basis in a bona fide training program.
 For further information contact the Department of Labor and Licensing.